Sasi-12/Task---Manager/README.md

 - Global user state using Redux
 - Custom Loaders
 - Use of layout component for pages
-- Use of theme colors
+- Use of theme color
 - No external CSS files needed (made using Tailwind CSS)
 - Usage of Tooltips
 - Dynamic document titles